TeamCstudios/CStudiosMod/docs/wiki.md

 # CStudioMod Items Wiki

-NOTE: This is a very basic outline of the recipes in the mod.<br/>
+NOTE: This wiki is designed to show Crafting Recipes and Recipes that use the items, we don't add descriptive details about the item.
+If you're only referencing the item recipes, you might want to check out a Inventory Searching mod such as JEI.<br/>
-Links do not work yet!
-Be patient and type CMD+F to search. (or if you're using crummy windows (or awesome linux), CTRL+F)<br/>
+As there is no easy way to add a way to sort out these items, you might want to CMD+F (on mac, or CTRL+F on windows/linux/whatever uses CTRL) to find what you're looking for. <br/>
-Images are hosted on Gyazo, temporarily, they may be blocked for you.<br/>
+Images are hosted on Gyazo, temporarily, so images might not work for you yet.<br/>
-Images also show a Missing Texture for the Blood Diamond armor., this is a known bug, and can be found [here](https://github.com/TeamCstudios/CStudiosMod/issues/1).
+Blood Diamond armor images also show a Missing Texture for the item, this is a known bug, and can be found [here](https://github.com/TeamCstudios/CStudiosMod/issues/1).
 The images will be updated when the issue is fixed.

 ## Index